-This short video features parents of children with a disability talking about their reactions to the diagnosis.
+This short video features parents of children with a disability talking about their reactions to their children’s disability diagnosis.
 Some fought it, some accepted it, and some made lifestyle changes.
-Parents differ in their reactions to the diagnosis, but they say it's important to work through your emotions.
+The parents in this video had different reactions, but they say it’s important to work through your emotions.
 This way you can start to help your child.

 Most parents and families eventually start to feel OK.
 They have positive feelings such as love, joy, acceptance and satisfaction, and they start making new plans and having new dreams for their child.